Elk with Chronic Wasting Disease, Wyoming.

 Chronic Wasting Disease (CWD) is a fatal, neurological disease of white-tailed deer, mule deer, elk, and moose.
-The disease was first recognized as a ‘wasting syndrome’ in mule deer in a research facility in Northern Colorado in 1967 and has since spread to free-ranging and captive populations in 23 US states and 2 Canadian Provinces.
+The disease was first recognized as a ‘wasting syndrome’ in mule deer in a research facility in Northern Colorado in 1967 and has since spread to free-ranging and captive populations in 24 U.S. states and two Canadian Provinces.
 The disease is currently present in five of seven Kentucky-bordering states (Missouri, Illinois, Ohio, West Virginia, Virginia).
 Since 2002, KDFWR has tested over 25,000 deer and elk for CWD; all results have been negative.
 CWD has not been found in the State of Kentucky.
 To see which states have confirmed CWD in deer or elk, check out the US Geological Survey’s CWD Map.

 CWD belongs to a group of diseases called Transmissible Spongiform Encephalopathies (TSE), which includes scrapie in sheep and goats, bovine spongiform encephalopathy (commonly known as "mad cow” disease) in cattle, and Creutzfeldt-Jakob disease in humans.
 It is suspected that the agent responsible for causing TSEs is an abnormal protein called a prion.